dylanirlbeck/tailwind-ppx/README.md

 }
 ```

-The following ReasonReact code will provide validation for your desired class names.
-See these examples:
+`tailwind-ppx` will provide validation for your desired class names.
+See these
+examples:

 ```reason
 // Example 1